Education in India: Pre-university course or intermediate education

 In certain states in India, such as Karnataka and Andhra Pradesh, the education system includes a two-year pre-university course (PUC) after the completion of secondary education (10th grade).
 The PUC is commonly referred to as junior college.
 Students typically enroll in pre-university colleges to pursue their intermediate education, which acts as a bridge between high school and university.

 The pre-university system allows students to choose from three major streams of study:

 Science: This stream focuses on subjects such as Physics, Chemistry, Biology, Mathematics, and Computer Science.

 Commerce: This stream includes subjects like Accountancy, Economics, Business Studies, and Mathematics.

 Arts/Humanities: Students in this stream study subjects like History, Political Science, Sociology, Economics, and Languages.

 Upon completing their pre-university education, students can choose to pursue higher education at universities, professional colleges, or other specialised institutions.

 In the rest of the states in India, including the central education boards like CBSE (Central Board of Secondary Education) and CISCE (Council for the Indian School Certificate Examinations), the education system follows a 10+2 format.
 It consists of ten years of primary and secondary education (up to the 10th grade) followed by two years of higher secondary education (11th and 12th grade).

-Vocational Education
+Vocational education

 In addition to the regular academic curriculum, vocational education is offered at various stages to provide specific skills and training in fields such as engineering, information technology, hospitality, healthcare, and more.
 Vocational courses are available at both the secondary and higher secondary levels.

-It is important to note that educational practices, syllabus, and examinations may vary depending on the education board, such as CBSE, CISCE, state boards, or international boards.
+Educational practices, syllabus, and examinations may vary depending on the education board, such as CBSE, CISCE, state boards, or international boards.
 Additionally, there are alternative education systems in India, such as the International Baccalaureate (IB) and Cambridge International Examinations (CIE), which follow different curricula and assessment methods.

-Higher Education

-After completing higher secondary or intermediate education, students can pursue higher education in colleges and universities.
-Higher education options include undergraduate programmes (bachelor's degrees), postgraduate programmes (master's degrees), and doctoral programmes (Ph.D. degrees).